 Obtaining 98% pure granulated or powdered sodium borohydride can be challenging.
 Companies often do not sell small amounts and may require lengthy paperwork.
 Storing opened containers for a long time can result in reduced effectiveness if the product absorbs moisture from the air.
 In bulk, NaBH4 is a hazardous material, so you may also encounter high shipping costs.
-As of 2015, our supplier of choice is Boron Industries, which sells 1 kilogram that require no special shipping for \$165.
-We encourage you to shop around to find the best price based on the quantity you need.
+As of 2016, our supplier of choice is Boron Specialists, which sells 500 g bottles requiring no special shipping.
+We prefer granules over the powder or liquid form because they are less easily inhaled or spilled.